Graduate Employee (GE) Appointments

 First requests will be favored over previously funded students’ requests.
 Students may submit more than one travel request during a one-year period.
 However, each student is rarely granted more than $600 per year.
 This amount is not guaranteed to each student, each year.
-For PhD students beyond their fourth year and master’s students beyond their second year who are not residents on the UO campus, travel/research funds are generally not available but will be considered on a case-by-case basis.
+For PhD students beyond their fourth year and master’s students beyond their second year, travel/research funds are generally not available but will be considered on a case-by-case basis.

 Research and Project Funds Requests for research funds must be made before the money is spent.
 Students may not complete their thesis or projects, and then seek funding afterward to pay for their expenses.
 Students should not apply for more than $300 per year, subject to availability of funds.
 Thesis and project research is given priority consideration.

 Other funding opportunities